Cambridge School (intellectual history): Rejoinder to critiques of Cambridge School contextualism by J. G. A. Pocock

-"Ideas in Context" by Cambridge University Press
+Ideas in Context

 In 1984, Cambridge University Press published Philosophy in History: Essays in the Historiography of Philosophy, a collection of lectures delivered for a 1982-83 conference sequence at Johns Hopkins University.
 The collection became the inaugural volume of the publisher's Ideas in Context series, with an editorial board that included Quentin Skinner, Richard Rorty, and J. B. Schneewind.
 The introductory essay served both as an introduction to the volume and the Ideas in Context series itself.
 Although signed by all three editors, Richard Fisher argues that the statement of purpose was "largely written" by Rorty and "tonally rather different to much of what has followed."
 That stated, Quentin Skinner remained as general editor for more than two decades.
 The second volume of the series was Virtue, Commerce, and History: Essays in Political Thought and History, Chiefly in the Eighteenth Century, a collection of essays by J. G. A. Pocock that periodically deployed Saussurean langue and parole in the study of contexts for ideas, presaging the sixth volume in the series, The Language of Political Theory in Early-Modern Europe.
 Pocock never served as a principal editor for the series.

 The preface to the 1984 collection, again signed by Skinner, Rorty, and Schneewind, expressed gratitude for support, both scholarly and financial, from Robert L. Payton.
 Payton was the former United States Ambassador to Cameroon, a former college and university President, and a trustee for Editorial Projects in Education, the organization that launched The Chronicle of Higher Education.
 In 1976, he resigned from Hofstra University after scathing criticism for perpetuating a university-wide deficit.
 Only months after the resignation, however, Payton authored a New York Times article calling for increased fundraising, mergers, and partnerships with "business" in order to maintain and expand scholarly endeavors as well as institutions.
 Nearly a decade later, Payton was appointed President of the philanthropic Exxon Education Foundation.
 The preface indicated that Payton "did everything a patient and generous friend could do in assisting us at every stage of our venture.
 His encouragement and faith in the project remained cheering and constant through all the changes in our plans."
 The Exxon Education Foundation, spearheaded by Payton, had previously funded the Johns Hopkins University lecture sequence.
 The foundation continues to sponsor the book series, while Cambridge University Press promotes sustainability and energy saving in academic publishing.